SebastianVonRotz/BioinformaticsMasterThesis/Notes for Considerations.md

 Why are the total basecalled file sum different from the array job or single job?

 --> Solved, some of the raw data fast5 reads have the same name in the passed and failed directories, when they get put together in one directory some get deleted
+___
+The harder it is for a scientist to use a system compared to an ad-hoc hack, script, or perhaps a suboptimal stand-alone tool, the lower the widespread acceptance of a workflow system is in the wider bioinformatics and computational biology community.
+In general, we therefore recommend further development of lightweight and
+Spjuth et al. Biology Direct (2015) 10:43
+Page 11 of 12
+layered systems, where at least the basic functionality is easily accessed.
+More specifically:
+• Maintain as much reproducibility as possible without sacrificing usability and simplicity of design and execution.
+• Keep things simple, lightweight, easy to install and integrate with Bash and scripting languages.
+• Workflows should be easily executed, with little or no change in local and distributed environments (HPC and cloud).
+• Encourage attempts for further data flow tandardization and data versioning as well as standardized software management.
+• Put more effort into (biological) testing, validation, continuous delivery and deployment of the software.
+In other words, spend more effort on quality assurance.